 Diversifying Talent in Quantum Computing

-With British Columbia emerging as a leader in quantum computing, this project will work with K-12 and Indigenous education leaders to ensure that young people are aware of the career opportunities presented by this revolutionary technology.
+With British Columbia emerging as a leader in quantum computing, this project works with K-12 and Indigenous education leaders to ensure that young people are aware of the career opportunities in quantum computing.

-Partner Co-investment - $245K
+Partner Co-investment - $0.2M

-Supercluster Co-investment - $257K
+Supercluster Co-investment - $0.3M

-Led by the University of British Columbia (UBC), along with D-Wave, and UBC Geering Up Engineering Outreach, the program will deliver ready-to-use education kits and curriculum targeting K-12 students; workshops, summer camps, and public forums, including specialized programming for girls and Indigenous students; and teacher training through an online quantum computing resource hub and a bi-weekly “Quantum bits” podcast that will host well-known international academics and industry experts.
+Led by the University of British Columbia, along with D-Wave and UBC Geering Up Engineering Outreach, the project delivers ready-to-use education kits and curriculum targeting K-12 students, workshops, summer camps and public forums, including specialized programming for girls and Indigenous students.
+The project also provides teacher training through an online quantum computing resource hub and will include the Quantum Bits podcast, featuring conversations with international academics and industry experts.

 The computing kits and curriculum tools include software that connects to the D-Wave quantum processor, a teacher’s guide on quantum computing and its applications, as well as a basic handbook to enable students to create their own software experiments.
 All materials use evidence-based best practices, with content designed for a diverse audience.
 With Indigenous people underrepresented in STEM careers, the project team also works with Indigenous education leaders to deliver proactive community-based outreach.